Laguna Hills Mall

-Laguna Hills Mall was a shopping mall in Laguna Hills, California, in southern Orange County that is being redeveloped the owners as Village at Laguna Hills.
+Laguna Hills Mall was a shopping mall in Laguna Hills, California, United States, in southern Orange County that is being redeveloped into a lifestyle center by the owners as Village at Laguna Hills.
 The enclosed mall closed on December 31, 2018, and was completely demolished in 2023.
 The exterior stores remain open.
 A hotel, entertainment venues, apartments, office spaces and a community park will replace the mall.